zhuzilin/pytorch-extension-gcc/README.md

 # How to use g++ to compile pytorch extension
 In this example, we will use the code from the official example `lltm.cpp`: https://github.com/pytorch/extension-cpp

+Use following python commands to get the relevant configurations:

 ```bash
 $ python3
 >>> from distutils.sysconfig import get_python_inc